AdobeDocs/experience-manager-65.fr-FR/help/sites-deploying/aem-with-mongodb.md

 #Name of MongoDB database to use
 db=aem

-#Store binaries in custom BlobStore e.g. FileDataStore
+#Store binaries in custom BlobStore for example, FileDataStore
 customBlobStore=true

 cache=2048